[ PILLAR 4 / SEO, AEO, AND GEO: WHAT THEY MEAN AND WHICH YOU NEED ]

 4. Structure does visible work: lists, tables, and FAQ blocks that machines parse reliably.

-5. Schema markup underneath, labeling what each piece of content is so engines do not have to guess.
+5. Schema markup underneath, labeling what each piece of content is so engines don't have to guess.

-6. The page you are reading is built this way on purpose, answer first, question headings, self-contained sections, which means you have been watching AEO work for the last several minutes.
+6. The page you're reading is built this way on purpose, answer first, question headings, self-contained sections, which means you've been watching AEO work for the last several minutes.

 How AEO relates to GEO, and where the line blurs

 For a business owner the distinction is mostly academic.
-The same underlying work, extractable structure, verifiable claims, sourced content, serves both, which is why the terms increasingly travel together.
+The same underlying work (extractable structure, verifiable claims, sourced content) serves both, which is why you'll usually see the terms in the same sentence, and why doing the work matters more than naming it.

 Whether your business actually needs AEO, and where to start